walkoffcyber/WALKOFF/docs/interface.rst

 Workflows
 ''''''''''
 	Here, you can create or import a WALKOFF workflow.
-To build your own workflow, click 'Create New.'
+To build your own workflow, click ``Create New``.
 You can also import and export workflows from this page from/to your local filesystem.

 .. image:: ../docs/images/workflows.png